The Undergraduate Minor

 Although courses taken for the student’s major may count for the American Studies minor, the five discrete courses constituting the minor must include:

-Please note: one class may be taken S/U, but AMST 1101 must be taken for a grade.
+- One class may be taken S/U, but AMST 1101 must be taken for a grade.

 How to Apply